brian-team/brian2/docs_sphinx/brian1_to_2/overview.rst

    means that the class can be used as a replacement but needs some additional code (e.g. explicitly specified STDP equations).
 The "More details" document should help you in making the necessary changes;
+3. "string expression", if the functionality of a previously existing class can be expressed using the general string expression framework (e.g.
+   `threshold=VariableThreshold('Vt', 'V')` can be replaced by `threshold='V > Vt'`);
-3. a link to the relevant github issue if no equivalent class/function does exist so far in Brian 2;
+4. a link to the relevant github issue if no equivalent class/function does exist so far in Brian 2;
-4. a remark such as "obsolete" if the particular class/function is no longer needed.
+5. a remark such as "obsolete" if the particular class/function is no longer needed.

 =============================== ================================= ===========================
 Brian 1                         Brian 2                           More details